Meeting My Ex-Husband

 The proverbial straw… My ex had been clean for 6 months and we had decided to take a family vacation to Disney World to meet up with my mom and my sister, her husband and their 2 sons.
 This was October 2001…right after 9/11.
 The boys and I flew down first to spend some time with my mom at her beach home and from there I would rent a van and we would meet my ex at Disney’s Animal Kingdom Lodge.
 I was looking forward to my ex mending fences with my family and for us to have a family vacation which was much needed.
 We met up at the resort… and I could tell something was off, but he swore he was not using and that he was just tired.
 We were talking in the bathroom, so not to talk in front of the boys who were the room.
 I told him this vacation was so needed and that if he were to screw it up in any way, I was going to leave him… with that, a rage came in his eyes and he put a choke hold on me and threw me into the tub.
 He said he would NEVER allow me to leave and take away his sons.
 If I even tried, they would find my body in several pieces in garbage bags in South Jersey.

-Here is my regret to this day… I should have figure out a way to escape that night, but I didn’t.
+Here is my regret to this day… I should have figured out a way to escape that night, but I didn’t.
 I didn’t want to be wrong, I didn’t want to be married to this type of man and I certainly didn’t want to be the wife that couldn’t fix her husband… so I stayed quiet.
 We went downstairs, had dinner with the family and made plans for the next day.
 My ex said he was tired, he would stay at the resort with our 3-year-old while I took our 4-year-old to one of the parks with my sister and her youngest son.
 The plan was to meet back at Animal Kingdom Lodge at 7:00 p.m.
 We got back promptly at 7:00 p.m.
 My ex was not there, and neither was my son.
 I tried his cell phone, no answer.
 This went on until 9 p.m.
 I sent my mom and my sister and family back to my mom’s house as it was over an hour away.
 I just knew he would come back… but at 10:00 p.m., I went to the front desk and reported what was going on.
 Of course, there is no law that says a dad can’t take his son, so all they could do was to put a notice out to the Park Police to be on the lookout and told me to go back to my room and wait.

 I continued to call his cell to no avail and finally at 2:00 a.m.
-I got a call from the front desk that a 3-year-old had been left at a Disney Day Care and the daycare worker had finally called the police as the dad kept calling and making up excuses about why he was late picking up his son.
+I got a call from the front desk that a 3-year-old had been left at Disney Day Care and the daycare worker had finally called the police as the dad kept calling and making up excuses about why he was late picking up his son.
 Mind you, the Day Care Center was supposed to close at 9:00 p.m.… which only shows the master manipulator he was.
 I took a taxi over to the Day Care Center and found my sweet little boy asleep.
 They allowed me to take him with me.
 This was the last straw.
 He had never done anything to put my children in harm’s way and I was never going to allow that to happen…even if it cost me my life…he was not going to hurt them.

 This began our months and months of hiding at hotels, friends’ places and finally getting our own apartment, that only my 2 best friends knew where it was.
-I had gone back to the original attorney, filed divorce and started the process in motion of regaining my life.
+I had gone back to the original attorney, filed for divorce, and started the process in motion of regaining my life.
 Again, the boys were so young, I just told them we were on adventures and they rarely skipped a beat.
-They would still go to their private schools, we had a restraining order – so he was not allowed on the grounds and for the most part, he was too busy getting high and going to jail to be much of a threat.
-Finally he landed in jail for long enough that I could have a somewhat of a peaceful life and I was able to sell the house, which I had convinced him to sign over to my name only.
+They would still go to their private schools, we had a restraining order – so he was not allowed on the grounds, and for the most part, he was too busy getting high and going to jail to be much of a threat.
+Finally, he landed in jail for long enough that I could have a somewhat of a peaceful life and I was able to sell the house, which I had convinced him to sign over to my name only.
 I was under the Victim Protection Act, which I was supposed to get 48 hours notice prior to him getting out of jail… until one night, I got a knock on my apartment door.
 The door that NO ONE knew I was at except my 2 best friends.
 I called them both and it was not them.
 The next day I called the VINE (Victim Notification System) line and they informed me that my ex was released from jail 2 days prior.
 With every being in my bones, I knew that was him.

 I got the kids to school… which was a new school that I did not think he know about, but warned them that their father did not have custody and in fact he had a restraining order out on him.
 I got back to our apartment, called a mutual friend that was not scared of my ex and had him come over.
 The two of us packed my car and when the boys got off from school we headed to Kentucky.
 By law, I was not allowed to leave the state of New Jersey as it would have been considered kidnapping since our final custody had not been determined – BUT, I told my attorney that was her problem, and that I was going on an extended vacation to see family.
 The boys were only in Pre-K and Kindergarten, so I home-schooled them in Kentucky, paid rent in New Jersey and kept my driver’s license in New Jersey.
 I’d fly back and forth for the awful court dates.